arian2528/d-log-books-mvp/.github/core-business-implementation.md

 ### Frontend (Next.js)

+-   **UI/UX Guidelines**: Before creating any components, developers must consult the [UI Preferences & Design System](./ui-preferences.md) document.
+All components should adhere to the specified colors, typography, spacing, and interaction patterns to ensure a consistent user experience.

 -   **UI Components to be Built**:
     -   `LogEntryForm.tsx`: A form for creating new log entries (e.g., flight logs, maintenance logs).
 It will include fields for flight hours, cycles, etc.
     -   `SignLogEntryButton.tsx`: A button that triggers the signing action.
 This component will handle the API call and display loading/success/error states.
 It should use an optimistic UI update pattern.